-During my initial consultation with a client, there is one question he or she almost always asks: How much is this going to cost?
+During my initial consultation with a client, there is one question he or she almost always asks: How much does a divorce cost?
 It’s a very difficult question to answer because there are so many factors involved in a divorce case, and those factors are what dictates the cost.
-In this article, I will address the question: How much does a divorce cost?

 Here are 8 factors that can have an impact on the cost of a divorce: